fntlnz/fntlnz.wtf/content/post/bpf-ring-buffer.md

 slug        = "bpf-ring-buffer-usage"
 +++

+Update March 30 2021:

+This article is still relevant if you are looking for a practical example on how to use the BPF Ring Buffer.
+If you want a deep explaination on how it works I suggest to visit the blog of the main author of this feature Andrii [here](https://nakryiko.com/posts/bpf-ringbuf/).
+Enjoy the learning! :)

 # Introduction

 The 5.8 release of the Linux Kernel came out with lots of interesting elements.
 Yes, as always.